In Missouri, students can take the five HiSET subtests online or at one of Missouri’s official HiSET test centers.

 The Missouri Online HiSET Exam at Home costs $151.25 for all five subtests.

-Online Proctored HiSET Exam
+Online Proctored GED and HiSET Exams

-GED And HiSET – How To Start
+GED and HiSET – How to Start

 HiSET Testing Tips

 If you do so, find out the testing dates and fees.
 Be well informed.
-Check requirements and regulations at your nearest HiSET test center if you want to earn your secondary education degree.
+Check requirements and regulations at your nearest GED or HiSET test center if you want to earn your secondary education degree.

 When taking the exam, appear at a testing site properly prepared, and this also counts, of course, when you take the exam online.
-As said earlier, your local library or bookstore can supply materials, and you can find many facilities close to you that offer HiSET preparation classes at no cost.
+As said earlier, your local library or bookstore can supply materials, and you can find many facilities close to you that offer preparation classes at no cost.

 Check also our free online support.
 Online learning allows you to study in accordance with your calendar but requires well-developed self-discipline.
 Whatever your preferred way of preparation, appear at the exam well-prepared, pass the exam, and get your diploma.
-Learn all about our free HiSET video lessons here.

-The HSE (high school equivalency) program is created to give adults who never finished high school one more chance to obtain an equivalent diploma which is recognized across the nation.
+The HSE (high school equivalency) program is created to give adults who never finished high school one more chance to obtain an equivalent diploma, which is recognized across the nation.

-Free GED Online Prep In Missouri (HiSET)
+Free GED Online Prep in Missouri

 The level of testing compares to what high school seniors are supposed to command upon graduation.
 So you’ll understand that getting properly prepared is the key to your success on this rather challenging assessment.

-Go To College
+Go to College

-After passing the exam, you will receive the HSE (High School Equivalency) diploma or certificate, and this document is recognized as equivalent to a high school diploma by practically all U.S. employers, government agencies, and colleges and universities.
+After passing one of the exams, you will receive the HSE (High School Equivalency) diploma or certificate, and this document is recognized as equivalent to a high school diploma by practically all U.S. employers, government agencies, and colleges and universities.
 You can apply to a study program by email or maybe get informed first if you want to contact a graduate student or request more information from a school so you can review their programs.

-Jobs With A GED Or HiSET Diploma
+Jobs with a GED or HiSET Diploma

 Your personal incentive in getting your GED (General Education Development) or HiSET (High School Equivalency Test) credential is obviously to land a better job or advance your education towards a career.